-Item Function Configuring Appears after you have tapped a UTS instrument to start it and while a radio connection is being established with it.
-Searching Appears when the UTS instrument is searching for the target.
-Tracking Appears when a UTS instrument is tracking the target.
-Used for Guidance Appears instead of the status of Tracking for the UTS instrument that you have tapped to use for guidance.
+ltem Function Used for Guidance Appears instead of the status of Tracking for the UTS instrument that you have tapped to use for guidance.
 The UTS instrument providing guidance is listed at the top and is highlighted orange.
 Target Lost Appears when the UTS instrument is not tracking the machine target and a search has failed to find the machine target, or when auto search is disabled and the UTS instrument is not tracking the machine target and you have not started a search.
 UTS out of level Appears when a UTS instrument reports that it is out of level.
 To correct this, stop the connection to that UTS instrument using the overflow menu , re-level it and redo the UTS Instrument setup using Trimble SCS900 or Siteworks before starting it again from the machine.
-Configuration Appears after you tap to start a UTS instrument but the radio connection to it from the machine fails to be successfully established.
-To correct this, stop the connection to that UTS instrument using the overflow menu and redo the UTS Instrument setup using Trimble SCS900 or Siteworks before statit again from the machine.
+Configuration failed Appears after you tap to start a UTS instrument but the radio connection to it from the machine fails to be successfully established.
+To correct this, stop the connection to that UTS instrument using the overflow menu and redo the UTS Instrument setup using Trimble SCS900 or Siteworks before starting it again from the machine.
 Out of Range Appears if your UTS instrument is positioned at a distance greater than the Maximum Distance limit set for UTS tolerances.
 For more information, see Understanding UTS tolerances.